OdinDBOdinDB

 To incentivize personal data contributions, 20% of the revenue generated from the sale of a dataset would be returned among all users who contributed to the dataset, and at any point users can query and remove their data from any dataset.

-Here’s what judges from Loftium, The Institute of Translational Health Sciences, and Pioneer Square Labs had to say (in no particular order):
+Here’s what judges from Loftium, The Institute of Translational Health Sciences, and Pioneer Square Labs had to say:

 Interesting idea.
 Like the concept of users opting-in to monetize their personal data.
 Pairing with data-intensive corporations/end-products super compelling for a scale perspective.